BuffaloBorn/aws_cert/review_questions/ch11_Additional_Key_Services.md

 14.Which service allows you to process nearly limitless streams of data in flight?

-- **A.  Amazon Kinesis Firehose**
+- A.  Amazon Kinesis Firehose
 - B.  Amazon Elastic MapReduce (Amazon EMR)
 - C.  Amazon Redshift
-- D.  Amazon Kinesis Streams
+- **D.  Amazon Kinesis Streams**

-Answer: A
+Answer: D

 15.What combination of services enable you to copy daily 50TB of data to Amazon storage, process the data in Hadoop, and store the results in a large data warehouse?